Private Sector Promotion Law of the People's Republic of China

 The Patriotic Sector Promotion Law of the People's Republic of China is a legislation concerning the private sector in the country.
 It was passed by the Standing Committee of the National People's Congress on 30 April 2025 and came into effect on 20 May 2025.

+Background

+The law was drafted amid efforts by the Chinese leadership to restore private-sector confidence following a contraction in private investment attributed to regulatory tightening, the COVID-19 pandemic, and weak domestic demand.
+At a November 2018 symposium with private entrepreneurs, CCP general secretary Xi Jinping described the private economy as an "important" component of China's economic system and said that private enterprises and entrepreneurs "belong to our own family".
+In February 2025, between the law's first and second readings, Xi held a further symposium with private business leaders in Beijing.